Lauren Gunderson: Early years, personal life and education

-Gunderson, born in Atlanta, Georgia, first earned her Bachelor of Arts in Creative Writing from Emory University in 2004, and her Master of Fine Arts in Dramatic Writing from New York University's Tisch School of the Arts in 2009, where she was also a Reynolds Fellow in Social Entrepreneurship.
+Gunderson, born in Atlanta, Georgia, attended Decatur High School, and first earned her Bachelor of Arts in Creative Writing from Emory University in 2004, and her Master of Fine Arts in Dramatic Writing from New York University's Tisch School of the Arts in 2009, where she was also a Reynolds Fellow in Social Entrepreneurship.

-She is married to virologist Nathan Wolfe and has 2 sons.
+She married virologist Nathan Wolfe in 2012.
+They separated in October 2025.
+They have 2 sons.

 Career

 Lauren Gunderson began her career with a passion for storytelling that highlights remarkable female figures in history, science, and literature.
 She is one of the top 20 most-produced playwrights in the country, and has been America's most produced living playwright since 2016.
 She has had over twenty plays produced, including I and You, Émilie: La Marquise Du Châtelet Defends Her Life Tonight, Parts They Call Deep, and Background.

 She has ranked among America’s most produced playwrights since 2015 (American Theatre Magazine), leading the list three times, most recently for the 2022–23 season.

+In 2026, it was revealed that Gunderson's name appeared in the Epstein files nine times.
+These correspondences were mostly related to various invitations and announcements sent from Gunderson to Jeffrey Epstein, including an invitation to her and Nathan Wolfe's wedding and an invitation to their yacht party.
+Gunderson denies ever meeting Epstein, though a 2010 email from Epstein to Wolfe discusses a recent dinner they shared, stating "your fiance is great... that was fun".
+Gunderson disputes that she was at the dinner.
+On February 3, 2026, The Contemporary Theater Company in Wakefield, Rhode Island, announced it was cancelling a planned 2026 production of Gunderson's play The Revolutionists because of her and her ex-husband's alleged ties to Jeffrey Epstein.